isomerpages/moe-acspri/_affective/Character and Citizenship Edu/Sexuality Education.md

 **Information for Parents**

-8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+8. Parents may opt their children out of Sexuality Education lessons.

-9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents in January.
+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form via Parents Gateway.
 The completed opt-out form is to be submitted by 27/01/2023.

 10. Parents can contact Mrs Christine Ho at 62501633 or email [tan\_lay\_hoon\_christine@moe.edu.sg](mailto:tan_lay_hoon_christine@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.